 This Birthday Cake Batter Edible Play Dough smells good enough to eat!
 Fortunately, this recipe is made with all-food ingredients, so there’s no need to worry if your kiddo sneaks a taste.
 Keep reading to learn how to make edible play dough with frosting!

-This birthday cake edible play dough recipe is an awesome boredom buster that’s easy to make and easy to clean up.
+This edible play dough recipe is an awesome boredom buster that’s easy to make and easy to clean up.
 Did I mention it smells ahhh-mazing?!

 Make cake & ice cream!
 Try our 2-Ingredient Edible Strawberry Ice Cream Play Dough too!